 Be sure you talk to the wife as well, and also any older children.

-5. This information then needs to be shared weekly for 4 weeks with prayer groups and the congregation.
+5. This information then needs to be shared weekly for several weeks with prayer groups and the congregation.

-6. And don’t forget the missionary wife and children… are there those in your church who will commit to being a pen pal?
+6. And don’t forget regular communications… are there those in your church who will commit to being a pen pal?

-Who will inform them of births, marriages and deaths in the church, someone who can send a favorite tea the wife can’t get there or some such thing… are there kids who would send cards to the missionary kids etc… it is loneliest in my experience for many of the wives.
+Who will inform them of births, marriages and deaths in the church, someone who can send a favorite tea the wife can’t get there or some such thing… are there kids who would send notes to the missionary kids etc… it is loneliest in my experience for many of the wives.

 Wives don’t always have the exciting responsibilities and input into the ministry work of their missionary husbands.